DEFENSIVE PLAYER OF THE WEEK

-Highlights: Had eight tackles (six solos), one for loss, three sacks and a caused fumble in a 16-0 win over North Cobb
+Highlights: Had seven tackles (five solos, three for losses) and two sacks in a victory over Berkmar

-Coach Bill Stewart’s take: “He’s really become a presence in there.
-As far as a defensive lineman, that’s about as complete a game as you can have as a dominating performance.”
+Coach Keith Maloof’s take: “All year long he’s been doing really well, him and Jalen (Garner) both at linebacker are playing with a lot of energy, a lot of focus.
+That’s the thing from his sophomore year to his junior year.
+He’s really focused in on learning the game instead of just going out there and playing the game.
+The difference is learning what the other team is trying to do to us, and approaching each play with a plan instead of just playing.”

 (0) comments